Skip to Content

 San Diego Workplace Retaliation Lawyers

-Workplace retaliation occurs when an employer takes adverse action against an employee as a response to the employee engaging in legally protected activities.
+Workplace retaliation occurs when an employer takes adverse action against an employee in response to the employee engaging in legally protected activities.
 These activities can include filing a formal complaint about discrimination or harassment, participating in a law enforcement investigation, or whistleblowing on illegal practices within the company.

 Retaliation often leads to increased stress and anxiety, as affected individuals may worry about job security, career progression, and financial stability.
 This heightened stress can decrease job performance, satisfaction, and motivation.
 Additionally, the fear of further retaliatory actions can create an environment of distrust and isolation, discouraging other employees from voicing concerns or reporting violations in the future.

 As an employee, you are protected from workplace retaliation.
-At Zakay Law Group, our highly qualified team has represented groups of employees who have suffered employment law violations, including employer retaliation.
+At Zakay Law Group, our highly qualified team of workplace retaliation lawyers in San Diego has represented groups of employees who have suffered employment law violations, including employer retaliation.
 We focus on class action lawsuits, which often begin with one individual claim that evolves into many that form the “class.”
 Our firm has recovered millions in damages in settlements for clients in San Diego and statewide.
+Our legal team is well-versed in the complexities of local and state regulations, allowing us to provide effective representation that holds employers accountable under California's robust employee protection laws.

 In a free consultation, discuss your case with a San Diego workplace retaliation attorney.
 Call Zakay Law Group at (619) 353-8032 or reach us online.
 Hablamos español.